 2016

-Participation in the scope of practice review regarding a definition of “surgery” resulted in no introduction of a bill the define the term, protecting the ability for PAs to continue to practice to the fullest extent of the training and education
+Participation in the scope of practice review regarding a definition of “surgery” resulted in no introduction of a bill to define the term, protecting the ability for PAs to continue to practice to the fullest extent of the training and education

 2015